pauloalexandre3d/RestConcurrentOptimisticLock/README.md

 So, I have spent my time in the last week studying some solutions.
 I start, understanding about Optimistic Locking and Pessimistic Locking.
 Here is a great article to do that: https://www.baeldung.com/jpa-pessimistic-locking

-Now, I am improving this solution to use ETags.
-So, see you the next commits.

 ### Tech
 I used a number of open source projects to work properly: